As fire burned a Beaufort Co. mansion, the owners couldn’t call for help. Here’s why

 “What was a very small fire in a very large house — we just thought we were going to have wood damage on the siding and small damage to attic,” Guest said.

-The home had a fire extinguisher in each floor, but the smoke and heat soon became too much, Guest said.
+The home had a fire extinguisher on each floor, but the smoke and heat soon became too much, according to Guest.

 All four people in the home, including the Guests’ 16-year-old daughter and a niece, made it out of the home safely.
 Two rescue dogs — a goldendoodle named Sandy and terripoo named Sadie — also made it out, along with two cats and two iguanas.

-The house at 335 Pleasant Point Dr. stood on the southern point of the Pleasant Point community on Lady’s Island.
+The house at 335 Pleasant Point Drive stood on the southern point of the Pleasant Point community on Lady’s Island.

 Keith Guest founded Midlands-based Senior Health Associates in 1999, and the practice offers in-home service to thousands of patients throughout the state, according to its website.
 Stephanie Guest directed business operations from an office in her home, she said.